Skip to main content

 The following materials have been seperated for storage and not included in the scope and contents: 3 periodicals, 3 photographs, 1 letter, 1 hometown news release, 1 newspaper clipping, and 1 daily schedule report.
 Their details are below:

-A hometown news release focused on Thomas Cortemeglia which has two photographs attached to it have become seperated from their original location (page 15).
+A hometown news release focused on Thomas Cortemeglia with two photographs attached to it.
+It has become seperated from its original location on page 15.
 The release is highly fragile and should be handled with extreme care.

-A letter from Robert Stul with a daily schedule report attached was previously located on page 16.
+A letter from Robert Stul with a daily schedule report, previously located on page 16.
 The adhesive failed.

-Page 36 previously contained a large cardboard-framed photograph with the caption "U.S. Naval Training Station, Great Lakes, Ill." and an attached newspaper article that refers to Ora Lee Middleton, a chief specialist in the navy.
+A large cardboard-framed photograph with the caption "U.S. Naval Training Station, Great Lakes, Ill." and an attached newspaper article that refers to Ora Lee Middleton, a chief specialist in the navy.
+It was previously located on page 36.
 The frame contains writing which says "Made 10/4/42."
 The adhesive failed, causing the photograph and article to fall off.

 Bibliography